SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 #### Dynamic Form of ABAP EML MODIFY Statements

-- The code snippet demonstrate the dynamic form `MODIFY ENTITIES OPERATIONS ...`.
+- The code snippet demonstrates the dynamic form `MODIFY ENTITIES OPERATIONS ...`.
 - Using the statement, you can execute multiple modify operations for multiple RAP BOs in a single statement.
 - Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABAPMODIFY_ENTITIES_OPERATIONS_DYN.html).